GMartigny/orchestra/docs/documentation.md

 ### Tempo

-Starting a line with a dollar `$` followed by any integer will denote the temp in BPM.
+Starting a line with a dollar `$` followed by any integer will denote the tempo in BPM.
 You can add the optional keyword `bpm` for better clarity.

     $ 120bpm